Games Played 210

 Date of Birth 07/12/1976

 Nathan Bassett’s career took some time to start but his persistence helped build a successful 11-year career with Adelaide.
 An outstanding junior at SANFL club Norwood, Bassett made his league debut at the age of 17.
-He was overlooked by Port Adelaide when it formed its inaugural AFL list at the end of 1996, claimed instead by Melbourne as a rookie.
+He was overlooked by Port Adelaide when it formed its inaugural AFL list at the end of 1996, and was claimed instead by Melbourne as a rookie.

 He was elevated to their senior list during the season but a chest injury stopped him from making his AFL debut with the Demons.
 Bassett, who was also diagnosed with Type 1 diabetes at this time, was traded to the Crows and played his first AFL game in the opening round of 1998.
-He had a strong debut season, finishing 10th in the best and fairest despite playing only 13 games, and unfortunately missing out on finals and the grand final through injury.
+He had a strong debut season, finishing 10th in the best and fairest despite playing only 13 games He unfortunately missing out on finals and the grand final through injury.
 His best season was arguably 2005, when he finished runner-up in the Club’s best and fairest to Simon Goodwin and won the Best Team Man award.